NejcPivec/Fitness-Desktop-App/README.md

-# Desktop App For Fitnes tracking
+# Desktop App For Fitness tracking

 What the app allows you to do: